 Exploring Western Australia’s Pinnacles

 Western Australia is better known for its pristine beaches and warm weather, but there is much more to it than that.
 The Pinnacles are a great example of WA’s unique offerings.
 We made it a day trip on its own, or make it an essential stop on your way north along the WA coastline from Perth.
 We loved seeing The Pinnacles, but it really is a divisive experience.
 Some love it and others are unfazed by the sights.
+The Pinnacles are located halfway between Perth and Geraldton, about a 2 hour drive from either along the coastal highway.
+You’ll have to pry your eyes away from the beautiful coastal views, but the plus is you will discover one of the most alien landscapes in Australia.

 A little background . . .

 The Pinnacles are a collection of limestone rock formations, believed to be up to 500,000 years old.
 However they were only discovered a little over 200 years ago.
 This suggests that they were formed underground and only became visible when the sands began to erode away.
+The yellow pillars reach over 4 metres high and they dot the horizon in all directions.
+And in the late afternoon sun, the shadows only exacerbate the unusual formation.

 Cost